sutta » dn » Dīgha Nikāya 9

 Yasmiṁ, citta, samaye manomayo attapaṭilābho hoti, neva tasmiṁ samaye oḷāriko attapaṭilābhoti saṅkhaṁ gacchati, na arūpo attapaṭilābhoti saṅkhaṁ gacchati;

-While in a mind-made reincarnation, it’s not referred to as a substantial or formless reincarnation,
+When reincarnated in a mind-made life-form, it’s not referred to as a solid or formless life-form,

 manomayo attapaṭilābhotveva tasmiṁ samaye saṅkhaṁ gacchati.